galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/preamble.md

 > {% snippet faqs/galaxy/interactive_tools_jupyter_launch.md %}

-> <comment-title>JupyterLab Notebook version</comment-title>
+> <comment-title>JupyterLab Notebook version on usegalaxy.eu</comment-title>
-> It is important that you check the version of JupyterLab Notebook tool that you run - do so by clicking on {% icon tool-versions %} Versions button.
+> Please note that there might be slight differences in the performance depending on the notebook version that you use.
+You can check the version by clicking on {% icon tool-versions %} Versions button.
-> To date, the newest version is **1.0.1** - the conda installation is much quicker in this version, but you may encounter some issues after switching kernel (we will switch from *bash* to *R*) since every kernel has its separated environment.
-Don't worry - if this happens, we will explain an alternative way of installation (takes a while though) in the relevant part of the tutorial.
+> To date, the newest version is **1.0.1** - the conda installation is much quicker there, so we recommend using that version when following this tutorial.
-> If you use notebook version **1.0.0**, the conda installation is longer, but after it's done - the libraries should work fine even after switching kernel.
 {: .comment}

 Welcome to JupyterLab!